 Last reviewed at:

 Article Overview: Everyone can get infected by the new coronavirus.
 But, people with a weak immune system tend to develop severe complications if they get infected.
 Read the article to know more.
 Read Article

-Malls, schools, colleges, and movie theaters are closed, and most countries around the globe are under lockdown to stop the spread of the new coronavirus (SARS-CoV-2).
-Doctors and scientists urge us to maintain social distancing and stay at home as much as possible in light of the COVID-19 pandemic....
+At the beginning of this pandemic, malls, schools, colleges, and movie theaters were closed, and most countries around the globe were under lockdown to stop the spread of the coronavirus (SARS-CoV-2).
+Doctors and scientists still urge us to maintain social distancing and stay at home as much as poss...
 Read Article

 Query: Hi doctor, This is a tough question to ask.
 I believe that oscillations or brain oscillations can be associated with rhythmic variations and vibrations, which coincide with alpha waves or gamma waves.
 When an outside stimulus is introduced such as a metronome and we perform a specific motor skill in...
 Read Full »

-Query: Hello doctor, I am a 46 year old female.
-My blood pressure is low normal.
+Query: Hello doctor, I am a 46-year-old female.
+My blood pressure is low and normal.
 I have never had any heart issues except palpitations when pregnant 10 years ago.
 They did a cardiac ultrasound at that time, which was normal.
-Just over a week ago, I started feeling, intermittently during the day, as if my ...
+Just over a week ago, I started feeling, intermittently during the day, as if...
 Read Full »

 Most Popular Articles

-Do you have a question on Covid-19 or Second Wave?Ask a Doctor Online
+Do you have a question on Disease Transmission or Covid-19?Ask a Doctor Online